Li Na

 Li Na (born 26 February 1982) is a Chinese former professional tennis player.
+She was ranked world No. 2 in women's singles by the Women's Tennis Association.
+Li won nine WTA Tour-level singles titles, including two majors at the 2011 French Open and 2014 Australian Open.
+Those victories made her the first major singles champion from Asia, male or female.
+She was also the runner-up at the 2011 Australian Open, 2013 Australian Open, and the 2013 WTA Tour Championships.

-She achieved a career-high WTA ranking of world No. 2 on 17 February 2014.
-Over the course of her career, Li won nine WTA Tour singles titles including two Grand Slam singles titles at the 2011 French Open and 2014 Australian Open.
-Those victories made her the first Grand Slam singles champion from Asia, male or female.
-She also became the first player representing an Asian country to appear in a Grand Slam singles final, finishing as the runner-up at the 2011 Australian Open.
-Li was also the runner-up at the 2013 Australian Open and 2013 WTA Tour Championships, a three-time quarterfinalist at Wimbledon and a semifinalist at the 2008 Beijing Olympic Games and 2013 US Open.
-Among her other most notable achievements, she was the first Chinese player to win a WTA tour title at the Guangzhou International Women's Open in 2004, the first to reach a Grand Slam singles quarterfinal at the 2006 Wimbledon Championships, and the first to break into the world's top ten.
+A trailblazer for tennis in China, Li was the first Chinese player to win a WTA Tour title at the Guangzhou International Women's Open in 2004, the first to reach a major singles quarterfinal at the 2006 Wimbledon Championships, the first to reach a major singles final, and the first to break into the world's top ten.
+By 2013, her accomplishments had made her the most successful Asian tennis player of her time, landing her on Time magazine's list of 100 Most Influential People in the World.
+Former world No. 1 Chris Evert wrote there: "Tennis has exploded in China.
+The country now has some 15 million tennis players; 116 million watched Li win the French Open.
+That kind of exposure is crucial to our sport, and it never would have happened without Li."

-Li retired from professional tennis on 19 September 2014, at the age of 32.
-In 2019, she was inducted into the International Tennis Hall of Fame.
+Li retired from tennis in September 2014, at age 32.
+In 2019, she was inducted into the International Tennis Hall of Fame, becoming the first Asian player to receive this honor.